 Well, here are a few things to consider:

-Genuine companies such as Oxbridge Proofreading do advertise on Google, but many less reputable companies will look to advertise there too, promising the ‘same’ level of service, but for a much lower cost.
+Genuine companies such as Oxbridge Proofreading do advertise on search engines, but many less reputable companies will look to advertise there too, promising the ‘same’ level of service, but for a much lower cost.
 Sometimes these companies cover all the paid searches boxes with various different named websites of their own, offering large discounts if you ‘sign up’.
 Watch out for fairly basic websites in terms of functionality or that are similar looking to each other.
 These are designed to catch the unsuspecting student.
 These websites usually haven’t been around for very long and are changed every few months.

 It’s safe to argue that if a website has been around for a long time, then they probably deliver on their promises.